ArtsSuraimu/arts.github.io/index.md

 # Profession

+I am a global product architect for DGX SuperPOD, BasePOD, and Regional Cloud Service Providers.
+I am responsible technically for NVIDIA's Reference Architecture (RA) and it's applications globally.
+I'm also supporting CSP architecture design for NVIDIA products.

-I am a senior solutions architect for DGX, datacenter, and cloud.
+Previously, I was a senior solutions architect for DGX, datacenter, and cloud in EMEA.

-I lead technically the solution architecture for DGX Cloud in Europe, Middle East and Africa, at NVIDIA Corp.
+I used to lead technically the solution architecture for DGX Cloud in Europe, Middle East and Africa, at NVIDIA Corp.
 I am the responsible solution architect for [NVIDIA Cambridge-1](https://www.top500.org/system/179960/) previously.

 ## Responsible Projects